MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/troubleshoot-rdp-no-license-server.md

         reg add "HKLM\SYSTEM\CurrentControlSet\Services\TermService\Parameters" /v SpecifiedLicenseServers /t REG_MULTI_SZ /d "<FQDN / IP License server>"
        ```

-    3. After you make any changes to the registry, restart the VM.
+    3. After you make changes to the registry, restart the VM.

-    4. If you don't have CALs or you don't need more than 2 concurrent users, remove the Remote Desktop Session Host role.
-Then RDP will be set back to only allow two concurrent RDP connections to the VM:
+    4. If you don't have CALs or you don't need more than two concurrent users, remove the Remote Desktop Session Host role.
+Then RDP will be set back to allow only two concurrent RDP connections to the VM:

         ```
         dism /ONLINE /Disable-feature /FeatureName:Remote-Desktop-Services